HatAndBread/s2pd/README.md

   <li>xPos: {number} Initial x position of your sprite. </li>
   <li>yPos: {number} Initial y position of your sprite.</li>
   <li>source: {string} Source file of your sprite sheet. </li>
-  <li>numberOfFrames: {number} The number of frames in your sprite sheet. </li>
+  <li>numberOfFrames: {number} Optional.
+The number of frames in your sprite sheet.
+Leave blank if your sprite is a single frame. </li>
-  <li>animationSpeed: {number} Speed of animation.
+  <li>animationSpeed: {number} Optional.
+Speed of animation.
 1 is the fastest possible speed.
 A speed of 1 will change frames every time through the loop.
-A speed of 2 will change frames every two times through the loop, etc. </li>
+A speed of 2 will change frames every two times through the loop, etc. Leave blank if your sprite is a single frame. </li>
   </ul>

 ```javascript